kubeedge/kubeedge/docs/proposals/sig-device-iot/6316-make-the-device-model-more-meaningful/README.md

 ### DMI Compatibility Improvement

 DMI (Device Mapper Interface) is the interface through which devices interact with the system and needs to be compatible with the new device model.
-The DMI compatibility design will be implemented by modifying the `dealMetaDeviceOperation` function in the file `edge\pkg\devicetwin\dtmanager\dmiworker.go`.
+The DMI compatibility design will be implemented by modifying the `dealMetaDeviceOperation` function in the file `edge/pkg/devicetwin/dtmanager/dmiworker.go`.
 The main purpose is to override the fields of the received `device_instance`.

 1.Trigger Timing of Field Override
 - Inserting device instance